steven2358/mlx/README.md

 2014-12-17
 ---
 - [Learning Deep Architectures for AI.](http://www.iro.umontreal.ca/~bengioy/papers/ftml.pdf) A paper on the motivation for deep architectures, by Yoshua Bengio. #papers #ai

+2014-12-09
+---
+- [Do We Need Hundreds of Classifiers to Solve Real World Classification Problems?](http://jmlr.csail.mit.edu/papers/volume15/delgado14a/delgado14a.pdf) A paper by Manuel Fernández-Delgado, Eva Cernadas and Senén Barro. #paper #classification

 2014-12-03
 ---